IamTheFij/dockron/slog/Readme.md

     FUNCTIONS

+    func Debug(format string, v ...interface{})
+        Debug will log with a DEBUG prefix if DebugLevel is se

+    func Error(format string, v ...interface{})
+        Error will log with a ERROR prefix

-    func FatalErr(err error, format string, v ...interface{}) FatalErr if error provided, will log out details of an error and exi
+    func FatalOnErr(err error, format string, v ...interface{}) FatalOnErr if error provided, will log out details of an error and exi

+    func Info(format string, v ...interface{})
+        Info formats logs with an INFO prefix

     func Log(format string, v ...interface{})
         Log formats logs directly to the main logger

-    func LogDebug(format string, v ...interface{})
-        LogDebug will log with a DEBUG prefix if DebugLevel is se

-    func LogError(format string, v ...interface{})
-        LogError will log with a ERROR prefix

-    func LogWarning(format string, v ...interface{})
-        LogWarning will log with a WARNING prefix

-    func PanicErr(err error, format string, v ...interface{}) PanicErr if error provided, will log out details of an error and exi
+    func PanicOnErr(err error, format string, v ...interface{}) PanicOnErr if error provided, will log out details of an error and exi

+    func SetFlags(flag int)
+        SetFlags allows changing the logger flags using flags found in `log`

-    func WarnErr(err error, format string, v ...interface{}) WarnErr if error provided, will provide a warning if an error is provided
+    func WarnOnErr(err error, format string, v ...interface{}) WarnOnErr if error provided, will provide a warning if an error is provided

+    func Warning(format string, v ...interface{})
+        Warning will log with a WARNING prefix